Anti-corruption campaign under Xi Jinping: "Purge" and "factional warfare" hypotheses

+Academics have characterized Xi's anti-corruption campaign as a political purge.

 In 2014, the British news magazine The Economist wrote in its "Banyan" column, "it is hard not to see corruption allegations as the latter-day weapon of choice in the winner-takes-all power struggles that the party has always suffered".
-Meanwhile, He Pin, editor at overseas Chinese news portal Boxun, likened Zhou Yongkang, Bo Xilai, Ling Jihua, and Xu Caihou, to a latter-day "Gang of Four", whose real crime was not corruption but conspiring to usurp power.
+Meanwhile, He Pin, editor at overseas Chinese news portal Boxun, likened Zhou Yongkang, Bo Xilai, Ling Jihua, and Xu Caihou to a latter-day "Gang of Four", whose real crime was not corruption but conspiring to usurp power.
 Chinese writer Murong Xuecun, a continual critic of the CCP, wrote in an opinion article "In my view, Xi's anti-corruption campaign looks more like a Stalinist political purge... he relies on the regulations of the party and not on the laws of the state, the people carrying it out operate like the KGB, and most cases cannot be reported on with any transparency."

 Factional struggle has been proposed as another explanation.
-The Economist in 2014 cited a study by an Australian scholar which concluded that no Princelings, or descendants of the early Communist revolutionaries otherwise known as the "red second generation", have been targets of the anti-corruption campaign.
+The Economist in 2014 cited a study by an Australian scholar, which concluded that no Princelings, or descendants of the early Communist revolutionaries, otherwise known as the "red second generation", have been targets of the anti-corruption campaign.
 Xi himself is considered a princeling; some also consider CCDI chief Wang Qishan a princeling through his father-in-law.
 However, the cohesiveness of the princelings as a political faction with similar policy preferences has not been well established.
 Indeed, just prior to Xi's ascension to power, Bo Xilai, arguably China's most high-profile princeling, was ousted from office as party chief of Chongqing and member of the Politburo.
 At the same time, between 2013 and 2015, almost all the high-level officials investigated or removed from office were from 'commoner' backgrounds, most of them farmers.
 By 2024, the influence of princelings under Xi declined significantly; according to Voice of America, Xi "effectively excluded the second generation of princelings of his generation from China's highest decision-making and provincial-ministerial leadership".

+The profiles of several prominent Chinese nuclear, missile, and radar experts were removed from the Chinese Academy of Engineering's website, following a series of purges linked to Xi Jinping's anti-corruption campaign.
+These removals are seen as part of broader efforts impacting China's military and scientific leadership.